ViewComponent/view_component/README.md

 ### Inline Component

-A component can also be rendered without a template file, by defining a `call` instance method:
+ViewComponents can render without a template file, by defining a `call` method:

 `app/components/inline_component.rb`:
 ```ruby